 Usually, a doctor would notice chondrodysplasia when a baby is born.
 The hallmarks of the condition, such as short limbs and a large head, are easy to spot.
 X-rays could show that the bones in the child’s arms and legs are unusually short in length and broad in width.
 A number of measurements of the bones in X-ray images will show they are abnormal in size.

-Your child’s treatment will depend upon what type of chondrodysplasia he has.
+Your child’s treatment will depend upon what type of chondrodysplasia they have.
 Most treatments don't increase your child’s height, but they could relieve other problems.

 If your baby has achondroplasia and is healthy, you might only need to keep in touch with your pediatrician to make sure your child is doing well and address any complications along the way.

 If your child has a severe form, you’ll work with a number of specialists, from physical therapists to nutritionists, and a lot of that care may happen at a hospital.

 In some rare cases, growth hormones have helped with bone development in people with chondrodysplasia, but it’s not a guaranteed treatment.
 Growth hormones don’t cure achondroplasia, and in many cases patients do not respond to any form of drugs.

 Some people with dwarfism may choose to have extended limb lengthening.
 This surgery is controversial because there are risks and it can be painful.
 Many times, the child only gains a few inches of height.
 Surgeons re-cut the limbs to “stretch” the bones, and braces hold the bones in place.
 A successful treatment may take several surgeries.
-Because the procedures can be physically and emotionally stressful, doctors recommend holding off on the surgery until the person is old enough to decide for himself.
+Because the procedures can be physically and emotionally stressful, doctors recommend holding off on the surgery until the person is old enough to decide for themselves.

 Most forms of chondrodysplasia aren’t life-threatening.
 But there can be painful and long-term problems with breathing, as well as: